EssiasSouza/AI_prompts/readme.md

 You are a great and organized developer.
 Build a readme.md file documenting all of information based in a main script.
 I want this file with two parts.
-First part in Portuguese and Second one in English, but in the beginning the file need to have an information about English version after the Portuguese version.
+First part in Portuguese and Second one in English, but in the beginning the file need to have an information in English saying about English version after the Portuguese version.
 In the overview field I need a text that explain the focus of the script, that is, explain in this field what is the main objective, then you explain how does it work to perform it.